Skip to main content

 wallet_info

-“What’s my Crush wallet balance and where do I send USDC?”
+“What’s my Syntalic wallet balance and where do I send USDC?”

 Filters

-Most tools accept these optional filters.
-You don’t pass them directly — the MCP infers them from your prompt (“in Canada”, “on Amazon”, “last 30 days”):
+The Shopper, Marketing, and Analyst tools accept these optional filters.
+You don’t pass them directly — the MCP infers them from your prompt (“in Canada”, “on Amazon”, “last 30 days”): The Taxonomy tools take GPC codes or product phrases instead, and the Discovery tools take their own filters — coverage_map, for example, narrows by country, platform, category, or quality status.

 Sample response